Editor's Note: This blog was previously published. We are re-sharing it for a fun holiday-themed literacy-building activity.

 We completed our first "how-to" writing activity after reading Gingerbread stories.
 The students had plenty of time to compare the characters, discuss the settings, and debate over their favorite story.

 We talked about step-by-step writing for the first time.
 I had every student hold up four fingers.
 Each time I would use a “writing word,” they would put a finger down.
-I had them practice with their partners.
-I kept the words up on the board after we brainstormed and did several together.
+Next, they practiced with their partners.
+After brainstorming and writing several together, I kept the words up on the board.

 This is my fifth year as a kindergarten teacher.
 The best part of kindergarten is watching a child fall in love with reading.
-It has become my passion to show children the possibilities and amazing adventures literature can offer.
-I love watching their eyes light up when they tell me they can read their favorite book, or they can’t wait to go back to the library!
+I am passionate about showing children the possibilities and amazing adventures literature can offer.
+I love watching their eyes light up when they tell me they can read their favorite book or can’t wait to go back to the library!
 I have the best job in the world!

 I am so lucky to have such a wonderful support system in and out of school.
-My family lives close and I get to spend a lot of time with them!
-While I am not at school, I enjoy running, teaching spin class, swimming, playing kickball, spending time with my husband, and traveling.
+My family lives close by, and I get to spend a lot of time with them!
+While not at school, I enjoy running, teaching spin classes, swimming, playing kickball, spending time with my husband and traveling.
 I also have a sheltie named Maggie, which is spoiled rotten.
 I am married to the best guy in the world, work with wonderful people, and have fabulous students!